 Private Browsing is a Little Known Safari Feature in Mac OS X

-A confirmation window will now appear and clarify if you’d like to enable private browsing, listing what it does and doesn’t allow.
+Flipping into Private Browsing in Safari on the Mac is extremely easy, all you need to do is head to to the Safari menu and scroll to the Private Browsing option.
+Then, a confirmation window will now appear and clarify if you’d like to enable private browsing, listing what it does and doesn’t allow.
 Click OK and you’re good private and good to go.

 The popup shows some details about the feature, but Apple describes the functionality much more thoroughly as follows: